HTML has links - PDF has Authentication

 (1) Critical elements for accreditation.
 Elements of an environmental laboratory's operations which are critical to the consistent generation of accurate and defensible data are critical elements for accreditation.
 Critical elements are subject to intense scrutiny throughout the accreditation process.
 The ecology accrediting authority may deny, revoke, or suspend accreditation for deficiencies in critical elements.
 Functional areas including critical elements are:

 (a) Analytical methods.
-The on-site audit seeks to determine if documentation of analytical methods:
+By conducting audits the department determines if SOPs and other documentation of analytical methods:

-• Are present at the laboratory;
+(i) Are present at the laboratory;

-• Readily available to analysts; and
+(iii) Readily available to analysts; and

 (b) Equipment and supplies.
-The on-site audit seeks to determine if sufficient equipment and supplies as required by analytical methods are:
+The audit seeks to determine if sufficient equipment and supplies as required by analytical methods are:

-• Available;
+(i) Available;

-• Being adequately maintained; and
+(ii) Being adequately maintained; and

-• In a condition to allow successful performance of applicable analytical procedures.
+(iii) In a condition to allow successful performance of applicable analytical procedures.

 To gain and maintain accreditation, laboratories must demonstrate that equipment and supply requirements of applicable regulatory programs are being met.

 (c) QA and QC records.
-The on-site audit includes a review of QA and QC records for programs/projects within which the laboratory is generating analytical data for submission to the data user.
+The audit includes a review of QA and QC records for programs/projects within which the laboratory is generating analytical data for submission to the data user.

 (d) Sample management.
-The on-site audit includes a review of applicable procedures for receipt, preservation, transportation, and storage of samples.
+The audit includes a review of applicable procedures for receipt, preservation, transportation, and storage of samples.
 The laboratory is responsible only for those elements of sample management over which it has direct control.
 To gain and maintain accreditation, laboratories must demonstrate that sample management requirements of applicable regulatory programs are being met.

 (e) Data management.
-The on-site audit includes a review of activities necessary to assure accurate management of laboratory data including:
+The audit includes a review of activities necessary to assure accurate management of laboratory data including:

-• Raw data;
+(i) Raw data;

-• Calculations; and
+(ii) Calculations; and

-• Transcription, computer data entry, reports of analytical results.
+(iii) Transcription, computer data entry, reports of analytical results.

 To gain and maintain accreditation, laboratories must demonstrate that data management requirements of applicable regulatory programs are being met.